superfaceai/demo-cloudflare-shopify/README.md

 The workers are the `src` directory.
 Each file is a separate worker with the same structure.
 The default worker (set in wrangler.toml) is `GetCustomer.js` showcasing the retrieval of a customer from Shopify.

 At the top of each worker we import OneSDK as well as the assets (profile, map, provider) which are currently all baked into the worker.
-The OneSDK `Client` instance is initialized in the global scope as it has internal state and assets cache.

 ```ts
 import { Client, PerformError, UnexpectedError } from '@superfaceai/one-sdk/cloudflare';